An Historically Accurate Political Noir Thriller

 In the end, the heavily-armed Silver Shirts and the lightly-armed Michael and Juan face tragedy.

-The feature film screenplay BOYLE HEIGHTS 1939 is a very contained ("two people, one room" concept) script and is available for consideration.
+BOYLE HEIGHTS 1939 is a very contained ("two people, one room" concept) story ready and available for consideration.